With one penalty pending, Baltimore judge again faces discipline hearing

 While Waxman considered the matter closed, Russell was still talking about it months later, Bernstein said.

-Judge Joan Bossman Gordon, another district court judge, said that in early 2015, Russell approached her in the hallway and said, “Guess who’s going to get in trouble?”
+Judge Joan Bossmann Gordon, another district court judge, said that in early 2015, Russell approached her in the hallway and said, “Guess who’s going to get in trouble?”

 “She said it in a sing-songy way,” she said.